Miccighel/Readersourcing-2.0-RS_Server/README.md

 Publication records are shared among readers.
 The API therefore exposes their creation and retrieval, together with the dedicated fetching and refresh operations, but does not expose generic update or deletion routes.

+The publication preparation API returns a stable `status` for recoverable failures, including unavailable sources, authentication requirements, size limits, malformed or encrypted PDFs, RS_PDF failures, and final verification failures.
+`POST /publications/fetch_upload.json` provides the local file alternative and retains `publication[pdf_url]` as the stable identifier of the publication.
+The source Postman collection documents both preparation methods.

 RS_Server sends a Content Security Policy with every response.
 Browser scripts, styles, and fonts are installed through Yarn and served by the Rails asset pipeline.
 Their direct versions are declared in `package.json`, while `yarn.lock`